jrpete/udacity-cloud-developer-project-capstone/README.md

 # Functionality of the application

-For my Capstone project, I expanded on the previous Serverless Application by adding the following:
+For my Capstone project, I expanded on the previous Serverless Application from the 5th module by adding the following:

-	# Travis:
+	# Travis (.travis.yml):
 		Uses Node 12.X to trigger a build.
 		Makes sure that the serverless library is installed globally.
 		Makes sure that npm is installed in the backend directory.